symfony2admingenerator/FormExtensionsBundle/README.md

         new Admingenerator\FormBundle\AdmingeneratorFormBundle(),
         new Admingenerator\FormExtensionsBundle\AdmingeneratorFormExtensionsBundle(),
         // AdmingeneratorGeneratorBundle is optional, however if you're useing it
-        // make sure it is loaded AFTER AvocodeFormExtensionsBundle new Admingenerator\GeneratorBundle\AdmingeneratorGeneratorBundle(),
+        // make sure it is loaded AFTER AdmingeneratorFormExtensionsBundle new Admingenerator\GeneratorBundle\AdmingeneratorGeneratorBundle(),
     );
 }